fenago/advanced-selenium-java/lab_guides/lab_9.md

 to refer

-Step-3: Now what er need to do is configure a template which is basically called a "**Dockerfile**".
+Step-3: Now what we need to do is configure a template which is basically called a "**Dockerfile**".
 The Docker client uses this template to interact with the daemon process.
 Create a file in your project root folder named as "**Dockerfile**".